Jonathanc6522/about-jonathan/README.md

-I'm Jonathan Cutler
+# I'm **Jonathan Cutler**

-My school email is Jonathanc6522@hstat.org
+ ###### My school email is Jonathanc6522@hstat.org

-I go to HSTAT in NYC, and some classes that I enjoy are SEP, digital photography, and AP lang & comp.
+I go to HSTAT in NYC, and some classes that I enjoy are:

+---SEP
+---Digital Photography
+---AP Lang. & Comp.

 My schedule is:

-Algebra
+1. Algebra

-SEP
+1. SEP

-US History
+1. US History

-AP Lang & Comp.
+1. AP Lang & Comp.

-Yoga
+1. Yoga

-Physics
+1. Physics

-Lunch
+1. Lunch

-Digital Photography
+1. Digital Photography

-I like to draw, and play around with p5js in my spare time.
+*I like to draw, and play around with p5js in my spare time.*